buildingSMART/IFC4.3.x-development/docs/schemas/shared/IfcSharedBldgElements/PropertyEnumerations/PEnum_RiskRating.md

 # PEnum_RiskRating

-Enumeration describing the scale of rating for risk.
+Enumeration describing the scale of rating for risk.<!-- end of definition -->

 ## Items